ricallinson/stackr/README.md

 ## Notes

-In case you don't know this is clone of the Node.js library by the same name http://www.senchalabs.org/connect/.
+This project started out as a clone of the Node.js library [Connect](http://www.senchalabs.org/connect/).